 Retirement should be a time of relaxation and enjoyment after years of hard work.
-Yet concerns about the efficacy of the German pension system can cloud this golden period.
+Yet concerns about the efficacy of the German pension system can cloud this golden period (there are many myths about pensions in Germany).

 In short, statutory pension aims to provide financial security to retirees.